-The research area deals with the issues of institutional quality, public ethics, transparency and anti-corruption.
-The problems are treated with an interdisciplinary approach, paying particular attention to the study of comparative experiences.
+This research area deals with issues of institutional quality, public ethics, transparency and anti-corruption, using an interdisciplinary approach, and paying particular attention to the study of comparative experiences.

-The measurement and assessment of the quality of institutions, services and public policies, of the functioning of institutions.
-In this field, specific attention is dedicated to the evaluation of public and management personnel, to the evaluation of the effectiveness of policies and even regional legislation, to the measurement and assessment of corruption risk and anti-corruption policies.
+- The measurement and assessment of the quality and functioning of institutions, public services and policies.
+In this field, specific attention is placed on the evaluation of public and management personnel, the evaluation of the effectiveness of policies, including regional legislation, the measurement and assessment of corruption risks and anti-corruption policies;

-Issues related to public ethics, understood both in terms of overall justice and transparency, and in terms of the correctness and ethics of the behavior of those who perform public functions.
-In this field, specific attention is dedicated, for example, to the issue of codes of conduct for public employees, policies to strengthen ethical infrastructures in public institutions, and individual strategies for taking ethical decisions.
-Transparency of institutions, with particular attention to public administrations, the role of the media, the relationship between information and improvement of institutions, the right to information and its limits (with particular reference to the protection of personal data and national security), to citizens’ rights in relations with administrations, to tools such as whistleblowing, to open data approach.
+- Public ethics, understood both in terms of overall justice and transparency, and in terms of the correctness and ethics of the behavior of those who perform public functions.
+In this field, specific attention is devoted to, for example, the issue of codes of conduct for public employees, policies to strengthen ethical infrastructures in public institutions, and individual strategies for taking ethical decisions;

-To anti-corruption policies, with specific reference to corruption prevention strategies.
-In this field, specific attention is devoted to the issues of risk analysis and management in organizations, to organizational models for combating corruption, to measures to prevent corruption, to the action of anti-corruption authorities and similar subjects, to the comparison between experiences, with specific attention to the Balkan area.
+- Anti-corruption policies, with specific reference to corruption prevention strategies.
+In this field, specific attention is devoted to the issues of risk analysis and management in organizations, to organizational models for combating corruption, to measures to prevent corruption, to the action of anti-corruption authorities and related subjects, to a comparison of experiences, with specific attention to the Balkan area.

-The different issues are dealt with both from a general point of view and with sectoral approaches (eg in the field of education, health), also paying specific attention to frontier issues, without neglecting the relationship of these issues with fundamental rights of individuals and with great questions of social and institutional transformation (digital technologies, migration, European integration, globalization, etc.).
+These different issues are dealt with both from a general point of view and by applying sectoral approaches (e.g., in the field of education and health).
+In addition, specific attention is paid to frontier issues, without neglecting their relationship to fundamental rights of individuals and major challenges of social and institutional transformation (digital technologies, migration, European integration, globalization, etc.).

-Responsible for internship and labs for the degree programs in Communication (1st level and 2nd level).
+Responsible for internship and labs for the Political Science Department.

 She completed her PhD in Economics at the Faculty of Economics at the University of Pisa, Italy, where she also served as Researcher in Business Administration.
 Her research interests include business ethics, CSR and sustainability, cultural tourism, event management, and economic impact analysis.
 She authored over 50 among articles and books, including numerus papers in peer-review international journals published by primary editors like Springer and Taylor & Francis.
 She also participated to several national and international researches projects, as Prin, Interreg and Fers Programs.
 Read more